How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 Where are decimals used?

-Decimals are used often in everyday life, especially when a high level of precision is needed within the numbers.
+Decimals are used often in everyday life, especially when a high level of precision is needed within the numbers for each decimal method.

 Examples of places you may see decimals include: